whosonfirst/deprecated-py-mapzen-whosonfirst-pip-server/README.md

-# py-mapzen-whosonfirst-pip-proxy
+# py-mapzen-whosonfirst-pip-server

-Python utilities for working with the go-whosonfirst-pip proxy servers.
+Python utilities for working with the go-whosonfirst-pip pip and proxy servers.

-_This is possibly a mis-labeled package in that it handles the sub-servers started by the proxy server but right now I am just trying to get it to work..._

 ## Usage